PhotonQuantum/stream-reconnect/README.md

 stream-reconnect = { version = "0.3", default-features = false, features = ["async-std"] }
 ```

+## Feature Gates

+`not-send` - allow the establish function to be non thread-safe.

 ## Example

 In this example, we will see a drop in replacement for tungstenite's WebSocketStream, with the distinction that it will